6 Types Of Marketing Testing Methods To Try

 Why it pays to test the entire user journey

 The marketing testing methods we’ve discussed above are incredible ways to finetune your product, software or service.
-By employing some of them together you’re bound to collect invaluable data about your users and make necessary changes to boost your conversions.
+By employing some of them together you’re bound to collect invaluable data about your users and make necessary changes to, depending on your industry, sell more products, increase ticket sales or secure more customer sign-ups.

 Nevertheless, conversion rate optimization (CRO) is just one side of the coin.
 If you really want to see significant outcomes of user testing, you have to employ these practices across multiple user touchpoints.
-In other words, you must test the entire user journey.
+In other words, you must test the entire user journey, from initial marketing channels, all the way through to how potential customers navigate your website.

 The main difference between CRO and customer journey optimization (or CXO – customer experience optimization) is that CRO tests individual element sets removed from the rest of the customer journey.
 Whereas CJO (or CXO) runs across multiple touchpoints providing a ‘big-picture’ look at the different levers you can pull to improve your customer journey as a whole.

-Regardless of the type of test you are carrying out, the most important thing is that you are conducting tests and thus, gaining access to all of the valuable insights and data that can better inform your strategy.
+Regardless of the type of market test you are carrying out, the most important thing is that you are conducting tests, collecting copious market research, and thus, gaining access to all of the valuable insights and data that can better inform your strategy.

 For the best results, it is clear that the holistic, 360 degree, all-encompassing, customer journey map reigns king.
-With high-impact benefits such as higher conversions, loyalty and revenue income, the marketers that can include this potent weapon in their arsenal will ultimately reap the best rewards and edge ever further in front of the competition.
+With high-impact benefits such as higher conversions, loyalty and revenue income, the marketers that can include this potent weapon in their arsenal will ultimately reap the best rewards and edge ever further in front of the competition by better understanding their target market.